broccolijs/broccoli/README.md

 Check out
 [broccoli-sample-app](https://github.com/joliss/broccoli-sample-app).

-## Broccolifile.js
+## Brocfile.js

-A `Broccolifile.js` file contains the build specification.
+A `Brocfile.js` file in the project root contains the build specification.
 It has the following format:

 ```js
 module.exports = function (broccoli) {